 Portray your possible competitors as well as the attributes that will set your company apart.
 Describe how you will compete in pricing, quality, or service structure in this part of the executive summary in your software startup business plan.

 Emphasize your company's goals and particular milestones, illustrating the said with charts (including profit, sales, and ROI) for greater clarity of prospective investors.
 Think about financial estimates for different periods.

 Briefly describe your team composition or tell about the lack of particular specialists and your possible ways to find them.
-Portray the existing staff members along with their experience, and don’t forget to mention the startup's technical partners.
+Portray the existing staff members along with their experience, and don’t forget to mention software development partnership.

 The final section tells potential investors how much money you'll need to bring your idea to life.
 Tell this aspect to stakeholders beforehand, including the appropriate data to the executive summary.